Walikuperek/Ordering-API--DDD-CQRS/README.md

 Take a look at working backend system example to manage inventory inside a company.

 > Joi and MongoDB is not yet connected.
-To see how to do it take a look at [Express and MongoDB at my website](https://quak.com.pl/learn/node/dockerize-express-and-mongo/).
+To see how to do it with Docker take a look at [Express and MongoDB at my website](https://quak.com.pl/learn/node/dockerize-express-and-mongo/).

 *Included 0 dependencies libs:*
 - [Base Errors](/lib/base-errors.ts)